 Get Sustainable Relief from Sleep Apnea With MIPS Treatment

 Want to improve your sleep in as little as a week?
 Thousands of obstructive sleep apnea patients who have undergone the MIPS procedure with Dr. Mandel have successfully alleviated their symptoms and seen results within a week.
 The procedure itself only takes 3 minutes – 15 minutes if you combine it with another minimally-invasive nasal/oral procedure – but its benefits can last a lifetime.
-If you have any questions or you’d to book an appointment, call South Florida Sinus and Allergy Center at 954-983-1211 or send us a message online.
+If you have any questions or you’d to book an appointment, call Florida Sinus & Snoring Specialists at 954-983-1211 or send us a message online.